-It is important in our lives to be able to find activities that needs our full engagement.
+It is important in our lives to be able to find activities that need our full engagement.
 Engagement in the activities in our lives is important for us to learn, grow and nurture our personal happiness.

 We all need something in our lives that entirely absorbs us into the present moment, creating a ‘flow’ of blissful immersion into the task or activity.
 This type of ‘flow’ of engagement is important to stretch our intelligence, skills, and emotional capabilities.

 R – Relationships

 In an interview with Dr. Mitch Printein’s about his course on the psychology of popularity, he mentioned that there has been researching that shows that pain centers in our brain become activated when we are at risk of being isolated.
 This is because, in an evolutionary perspective, isolation would be the worse thing we could do for survival.

 M – Meaning

 Having a purpose and meaning to why each of us is on this earth is important to living a life of happiness and fulfillment.
 Rather than the pursuit of pleasure and material wealth, there is an actual meaning to our life.
-Such meaning gives people a reason for their life and that there is a greater purpose to life.
+Such meaning gives people a reason for their life and that there is a greater purpose in life.

 Check out Itai Ivtzan’s Awareness-Meaning Therapy that helps people find profound meaning in themselves and their lives.

 A – Accomplishments

 Having goals and ambition in life can help us to achieve things that can give us a sense of accomplishment.
 You should make realistic goals that can be met and just putting in the effort to achieving those goals can already give you a sense of satisfaction when you finally achieve those goals a sense of pride and fulfillment will be reached.
 Having accomplishments in life is important to push ourselves to thrive and flourish.